vframeio/vframe/README.md

 VFRAME is still under development and code is subject to major changes.

-The recommended way to use this repo is with building a custom version of OpenCV to utilize NVIDIA GPUs for DNN inference.
-The Conda environment yaml only include a CPU version of OpenCV.
+The recommended way to use this VFRAME is with a custom OpenCV build.
+This utilizes NVIDIA GPUs for DNN inference and omits unused modules.
+The Conda environment yaml only includes a general CPU version of OpenCV, however CPU inference is too slow for production.
+Several [Docker](docker/) options are also included.
+Follow instructions below to setup VFRAME with OpenCV CUDA DNN enabled.

 ## Setup Conda Environment